iAmAvi-lol/simplelolapi/README.md

-# simplelolapi
+# Simple League Tool
-This is a simple League of Legends api client made for personal use and learning.
+Hi this is the read me for my Simple League Tool.
+This is a personal project for me to get a bit more familar with python and working with apis.